- LFLG – Low Flow-Low Gradient

 - < 3% is low

-NOTE: TAVI has not been validated for bicuspid valve, and surgical approach remains the standard
+NOTE: TAVR has not been validated for bicuspid valve, and surgical approach remains the standard.

-- Primary Author: Dr. Matthew Church (MD, FRCPC, Cardiology Fellow)
+- Primary Author: Dr. Matthew Church (MD, FRCPC, Cardiology Fellow), Dr. Pavel Antiperovitch (MD, FRCPC, Cardiologist)

 - Reviewer: Dr. Atul Jaidka (MD, FRCPC, Cardiology Fellow)